-Following the completion of the Transaction in October 2020, Sombrero initiated the process to apply to list its shares on the TSX.
-The Company's listing is anticipated in 2021.
+Following the completion of the Transaction in October 2020, Sombrero plans to apply to list its shares on the TSX in 2021 and has initiated this process.

-As mentioned earlier, the Company continues to have regular communications with the Huanca Sancos, Lucanamarca and San Jose Huarcaya communities and is actively working toward securing long-term access agreements.
-Once the agreements are in place, the Company is prepared to advance its drill permitting efforts.
-The Company continues to support communities with applications to Agroideas, a government organization that sponsors agricultural programs within the local area.
+As mentioned earlier, the Company continues to have regular communications with the Huanca Sancos, Lucanamarca and San Jose Huarcaya communities and is actively working towards securing long term access agreements with these communities.
+The Company is ready to advance its drill permitting efforts once the community access agreements are in place.